TheBotlyNoob/TyRapXXV/README.md

     * Jake is using a test-bed to develop teaching tools for other students.
 * 2025_swerve
     * This is the base swerve implemenation for WPILib 2025
+* 2025_swerve_pathplanner
+    # This is the base swerve implementation plus path planning support

 ## [Important Info: CANCoders and Tuning](src/main/java/frc/robot/README.md)